MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/common-challenges-and-requirements.md

 - How do you make access to content easy to scale?
 Consider this when building your data model.

 - What naming standards will be relevant to introduce from the beginning?
-For example, name of guides, content, AD groups, business units, and folders.
+For example, name of guides, content, Active Directory (AD) groups, business units, and folders.

 - What roles/personas are involved in the guides lifecycle?